PSNISC/DeAuPs/README.md

-To run kidWifi.py script you need to have target wifi BSSID.
+To run the kidWifi.py script you need to have target wifi BSSID.

 Generally, to get target wifi BSSID, run "airodump-ng -i <interface>" in terminal.
 I run that command on Kali Linux OS.